kartonfarkas/api_docs/source/suite/emails/email_data.rst

      - Comments
    * - raw
      - int
-     - Returns links in email content with the original URL instead of the tracking URL
+     - Returns the actual links of the email content with the original URL instead of the tracking URL
-     - Also lists additional attributes in the html_source.
+     - Also lists any additional attributes used in the html_source.

 Result Example
 --------------